ionic-team/ionic-framework/.github/COMPONENT-GUIDE.md

 #### User Customization

 Setting the hover state on the `::after` pseudo-element allows the user to customize the hover state without knowing what the default opacity is set at.
-A user can customize in the following ways to have a solid red background on hover, or they can leave out `--background-hover-opacity` and the button will use the default hover.
+A user can customize in the following ways to have a solid red background on hover, or they can leave out `--background-hover-opacity` and the button will use the default hover opacity to match the spec.

 ```css
 ion-button {